It is a fact of life that those we love will pass away. Even when “expected,” it is an emotional struggle to cope with loss.

 There are many ways that we can memorialize our loved ones besides the traditional ways with which you may already be familiar such as photos, urns or cemetery stones.Say not in grief he is no more – but live in thankfulness that he was

 These are some examples and thought starters, though memorializing can be as individual as the loved ones we’ve lost.

-Remembrance garden – you may have already thought about planting a flower or setting up a special place in the yard in honor of a loved one especially one that loved being outdoors.
+You may have already thought about planting a flower or setting up a special place in the yard in honor of a loved one especially one that loved being outdoors.

 If you have space, you may want to create a living garden in memory of someone special.
 It could be a butterfly garden with special flowers and a butterfly house or a walking path through existing yard areas.
 You could plant a particular bed of living plants that your loved one favored such as azaleas or daisies.